ctang83/test/_book/index.md

 And “Does pandemic challenge attract more talents into healthcare?
 The “Fauci effect” in Medical Education”

-Regarding the future research networks, within the University of Hong Kong, I can work with you.
-I think we share common research interests in the health system.
-Or I can work with A/Prof Karen Grepin in health economics.

-In addition, I have interest in building a collaboration with BIMHSE, as a newly established research institute, I think this is a research field the University of Hong Kong hopes to invest in.

-Besides, I have a long-term cooperation and connections with Prof Gordon Liu, who is the Dean of the Institute for Global Health and Development at the Peking University
--	I have been hired as an adjunct fellow by the Professor Liu in the past four years

 I do have teaching experience in a couple of universities, like Southwestern Uni of Finance and Economics, Southern Medical University, as mentioned in my CV.
 - however I will brief three courses that I am keen to teach, and I think that may fit students of the School of Public Health